LabseSoftware/docs.remede.camarm.fr/docs/database/database.md

 ---

 # Remède database

-Remède brings his own database.
+Remède brings its own database.
 It is built from various sources which makes it huge !
 Learn more about it in this section.
 {: .fs-6 .fw-300 }